AdiAddons/AdiButtonAuras/doc/Rules.md

 The handlers are functions called to refresh the data.
 Their signature is `function(units, model)`, where:

 * `units` contains an map of UnitId to actual UnitId.
 It is mainly useful for `units.ally` and `units.enemy`, that are resolved for the action button when they are listed in the rule.
 If none of these were listed, or if the rule watches for a fixed unit, e.g. `"player"`, this argument must be ignored.
 * `model` is a table containing the data to display on the spell.
-The handler should update its attributes (see below).
+The handler should update its attributes.

 `model` has five attributes:

-* `.expiration`: the expiration time of the (de)buff, like the return value of [GetTime()](http://wowpedia.org/API_GetTime), or the 7th return value of [UnitAura](http://wowpedia.org/API_UnitAura).
+* `.expiration`: the expiration time of the (de)buff, like the return value of [GetTime()](http://wow.gamepedia.org/API_GetTime), or the 7th return value of [UnitAura](http://wow.gamepedia.org/API_UnitAura).
 This is used to display a countdown on the button.
 The default, 0, means "never expires".
-* `.count`: the number of stacks of the (de)buff, like the 3rd return value of [UnitAura](http://wowpedia.org/API_UnitAura).
+* `.count`: the number of stacks of the (de)buff, like the 3rd return value of [UnitAura](http://wow.gamepedia.org/API_UnitAura).
 The default, 0, means "no stack".
 * `.highlight`: an effect to apply to the button, amongst `"good"` (green border), `"bad"` (red border), `"flash"` (glowing animation), `"hint"` (rotating star animation), `"lighten"` (lighter border) and `"darken"` (darker border).
 Any other value means "no highlight".
 * `.hint`: an effect to apply to the button (spark animation inside the button) that is intended to be visually not as strong as the glowing animation for "flash".
 * `.flash`: an effect to apply to the button (glowing animation).
 Intended as a replacement of `model.highlight = "flash"`, so that it could be shown together with the good/bad border.